TriBITSPub/TriBITS/tribits/doc/guides/TribitsGuidesBody.rst

 * `TriBITS External Package/TPL`_: The specification for a particular external dependency that is required or can be used in one or more `TriBITS Packages`_.
-A modern TriBITS external package/TPL (Third Party Library) is typically just a small file ``FindTTPL<tplName>.cmake`` that calls ``find_package(<externalPkg>)`` and defines the ``<tplName>::all_libs`` target.
-More generally, an external package/TPL can be specificed as a list list of libraries and/or include directories for header files.
+A modern TriBITS external package/TPL (Third Party Library) is typically just a small file ``FindTPL<tplName>.cmake`` that calls ``find_package(<externalPkg>)`` and defines the ``<tplName>::all_libs`` target.
+More generally, an external package/TPL can be specified as a list list of libraries and/or include directories for header files.
 Examples of basic external packages/TPLs include ``BLAS``, ``LAPACK``, and ``Boost``.